On the conformal method for the Einstein constraint equations: Slicings and Proper Maps.

 {\endproof}

 We note that the proof of properness does not use or require a manifold structure for the domain space $\cC^{\o}$.
-As noted in \S 1, the maps $\Pi$ or $\Pi^{\o}$ are not proper over points $[g]$ which contain a conformal Killing field.
+As noted in \S 1, the maps $\Pi$ or $\Pi^{\o}$ are not likely to be proper over points $[g]$ which contain a conformal Killing field.

 Next we analyse the intersection properties of the image $\Ima \Pi^{\o}$ with natural choices of lines in $\cD'$.
-In this work, we consider lines of the form $[\s] = \{\l \s\}$, $\l \in \bR$, $\s \neq 0$.
+In this work, we consider lines of the form $\{\s\} = \{\l \s\}$, $\l \in \bR$, $\s \neq 0$.
 One might also consider lines of the form $\l H$, $H + \l$, $\s + \l \s_{0}$ for a fixed $\s_{0}$, and so on, but this will not be carried out here.

-\begin{proposition} For any given $\o > 0$ and any line $L_{\s} = ([g], \l \s, H)$, $\l \in \bR$, (with $([g], H)$ fixed), the intersection \be \Ima \Pi^{\o} \cap L_{\s} \ee is compact in $\cD'$.
+\begin{proposition} For any given $\o > 0$ and any line $L_{\s} = ([g, \l \s], H)$, $\l \in \bR$, (with $([g, \s], H)$ fixed), the intersection \be \Ima \Pi^{\o} \cap L_{\s} \ee is compact in $\cD'$.
 Equivalently, for $\ell_{\s} = \Pi^{-1}(L_{\s})$, \be \ell_{\s} \cap \cC^{\o}, \ee is compact in $\cC'$. \end{proposition}